Duke University: Beginnings

 Early 20th-century black-and-white photo.

 Duke first opened in 1838 as Brown's Schoolhouse, a private subscription school founded in Randolph County, North Carolina, in the present-day town of Trinity.
 Organized by the Union Institute Society, a group of Methodists and Quakers, Brown's Schoolhouse became the Union Institute Academy in 1841 when North Carolina issued a charter.
 The academy was renamed Normal College in 1851, and then Trinity College in 1859 because of support from the Methodist Church.

 In 1892, Trinity College moved to Durham, largely due to the generosity of Julian S. Carr and Washington Duke, powerful and respected Methodists who had grown wealthy through the tobacco and electrical industries.
-Carr donated land in 1892 for the original Durham campus, which is now known as East Campus.
-At the same time, Washington Duke gave the school $85,000 ($ adjusted for inflation) for an initial endowment and construction costs—later augmenting his generosity with three separate $100,000 contributions in 1896, 1899, and 1900—with the stipulation that the college "open its doors to women, placing them on an equal footing with men."
+Carr, already a "long-time trustee and the largest benefactor of the college" having donated $10,000 ($ adjusted for inflation) in 1887, donated a 62-acre tract of land known as Blackwell Park valued at $50,000 ($ adjusted for inflation) for the original Durham campus, which is now known as East Campus.
+At the same time, Washington Duke gave the school $85,000 ($ adjusted for inflation), $50,000 of which "for the erection of the main central Building" and " the remainder to be applied to the Endowment Fund"—later augmenting his generosity with three separate $100,000 contributions in 1896, 1899, and 1900—with the stipulation that the college "open its doors to women, placing them on an equal footing with men."
+As noted by Duke's Department of History in 2018: "Duke and Carr chose to... support an educational institution in a state where education had not been a priority.
+Both men also supported women’s rights."

 Duke would accelerate its mission to become a global university in 1910 with the promotion of William Preston Few as the new president of Trinity College, who sought to establish the university as a southern counterpart to Yale and Harvard.